Anxiety Definition & Psychology

 Seeking support for anxiety

-In general, anxiety disorders are considered to be highly treatable, with a variety of effective methods available for managing symptoms.
-If you’re looking for support with those that you may be experiencing, you might consider meeting with a therapist.
+In general, anxiety disorders are considered to be highly treatable, with a variety of effective methods available for managing anxiety symptoms.
+If you’re looking for support for anxiety that you may be experiencing, you might consider meeting with a psychotherapist.
 They can help you pinpoint your symptoms, develop techniques for managing them, and learn how to shift distressing thought patterns.
-In most cases, you can choose between online or in-person sessions depending on your preference.
+In most cases, you can choose between online or in-person sessions, depending on your preference.

-Research suggests that online therapy can be similarly effective to traditional, in-office treatment.
-One study indicates that individuals who engaged in virtual therapy demonstrated “significant and clinically meaningful improvements in depression and anxiety scores” 12 weeks post-intervention, which were sustained at six months as well.
-If you’re looking for support in managing anxiety symptoms, online therapy can be a convenient and effective way to get started.
-With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or online chat to address the challenges you may be facing.
+Research suggests that online psychotherapy can be similarly effective to traditional, in-office treatment.
+One study indicates that individuals who engaged in virtual psychotherapy demonstrated “significant and clinically meaningful improvements in depression and anxiety scores” 12 weeks post-intervention, which were sustained at six months as well.
+If you’re looking for support in managing anxiety symptoms, online psychotherapy can be a convenient and effective way to get started.
+With a virtual therapy platform like BetterHelp, you can get matched with a licensed psychotherapist who you can meet with via phone, video call, and/or online chat to address the psychological challenges you may be facing.

 Takeaway